Kuzhithurai, Kanyakumari

-Kuzhithurai (also called as "Kullhithurai") is a town and municipality in Kanyakumari District in the Indian state of Tamil Nadu.
+Kuzhithurai (also called as "Kullhithurai") is a town in Kanyakumari District in the Indian state of Tamil Nadu.
 It is the administrative headquarters of the Vilavancode Taluk.
 It is located 26 km north of the Nagercoil city and 42 km south of Kerala's capital city Thiruvananthapuram.
 It has a historical seaport (thura or thurai) where ancient merchants came from across the Arabian sea in ancient times.
 It is mentioned in ancient Indian maps.
 As of 2011, the town had a population of 21,307.

 Demographics

 According to 2011 census, Kuzhithurai had a population of 21,307 with a sex-ratio of 1,022 females for every 1,000 males, much above the national average of 929.
 A total of 1,829 were under the age of six, constituting 922 males and 907 females.
 Scheduled Castes and Scheduled Tribes accounted for 1.45% and .02% of the population respectively.
 The average literacy of the town was 85.99%, compared to the national average of 72.99%.
 The town had a total of: 5519 households.
 There were a total of 7,861 workers, comprising 171 cultivators, 615 main agricultural labourers, 238 in household industries, 5,573 other workers, 1,264 marginal workers, 27 marginal cultivators, 99 marginal agricultural labourers, 136 marginal workers in household industries, and 1,002 other marginal workers.